kjpye/blog/ParsingBinaryFiles/3-manual.md

       } until $buffer[$offset++] +& 0x80 == 0;
     }

 Here we have assumed that the MIDI file is well-formed, and don't bother to check that there are no more than four bytes.
-Because this function reads a variable number of bytes we need some way to indicate how many were read; in this case we have directly updated the offset into the chunk.
+Because this function reads a variable number of bytes we need some way to indicate how many bytes have been read so that we know where to start reading the next information; in this case we have directly updated the offset into the chunk.

 #### Text events

 The first byte of the track is `00`, representing a delta-time of 0.
-This the event occurs right at the beginning of the track.
+Thus the event occurs right at the beginning of the track.
 This is followed by `ff`, representing a meta-event.
 The following byte (`03`) specifies the meta event as a sequence or track name, and is followed by a counted ASCII string.
 Thus the full event is

     000010                   00 ff 03 1d 54 77 69 6e 6b 6c  >      ....Twinkl<
     000020 65 2c 20 54 77 69 6e 6b 6c 65 2c 20 4c 69 74 74  >e, Twinkle, Litt<